thosgood/this-weeks-finds/markdown/101-151/week129.md

 In general, we can form all possible linear combinations of wedge products of the A~i~'s and the dA~i~'s.
 We get a big fat algebra.
-In the case when our bundle is EG → BG, equipped with its god-given connection, we define this algebra to be the Weil algebra, WG!
+In the case when our bundle is EG\to BG, equipped with its god-given connection, we define this algebra to be the Weil algebra, WG!

 Great.
 But let's try to define WG in a purely algebraic way, so we can